qiqphp/qiq/docs/syntax.md

 <?= $this->h($foo) ?>
 ```

-A tilde with the closing tag has no effect on non-echoing Quq code.
+A tilde with the closing tag has no effect on non-echoing Qiq code.

 ### Indenting